Complex and Adaptive Dynamical Systems: A Primer: Noise-Controlled Dynamics

 where $v,m$ are the velocity and the mass of the particle, $<\xi(t)>=0$ and $<\xi(t)\xi(t')>=Q\delta(t-t')$.
-In the absence of damping ($\gamma=0$) and noise ($Q=0$), Eq.\ (\ref{chaos1_eq_langevin_F}) reduces to Newton's law.
+In the absence of damping ($\gamma=0$) and noise ($Q=0$), Eq.~(\ref{chaos1_eq_langevin_F}) reduces to Newton's law.
 We consider for a moment a constant force $F(x)=F$ and the absence of noise, $\xi(t)\equiv0$.
-The system reaches then an equilibrium for $t\to\infty$ when relaxation and the force cancel each other:
+The system {then reaches} an equilibrium for $t\to\infty$ when relaxation and force cancel each other:

-$v_D$ is called the `drift velocity'.
+$v_D$ is called the \qut{drift velocity}.
 A typical example is the motion of electrons in a metallic wire.
-An applied voltage, which leads an electric field along the wire, induces an electrical current (Ohm's law).
-It results from the drifting electrons being continously accelerated by the electrical field, while bumping into lattice imperfections or colliding with the lattice vibrations, the phonons.
+An applied voltage, which leads an electric field along the wire, induces an electrical current (Ohm's law). results in the drifting electrons being continuously accelerated by the electrical field, while bumping into lattice imperfections or colliding with the lattice vibrations, {i.e.} the phonons.

-\underline{\bf Fokker-Planck equation}\\ We consider now an ensemble of particles diffusing in an external potential, and denote with $P(x,t)$ the density of particles at location $x$ and time $t$.
-Particle number conservation defines the particle current density $J(x,t)$ via the continuity equation There are two contributions, $J_{v_D}$ and $J_\xi$, to the total particle current density.
-The particle current density is
+\runinhead{{The Fokker--Planck} Equation} We consider now an ensemble of particles diffusing in an external potential, and denote with $P(x,t)$ the density of particles at location $x$ and time $t$.
+Particle number conservation defines the particle current density $J(x,t)$ via the continuity equation There are two contributions, $J_{v_D}$ and $J_\xi$, to the total particle current density, $J=J_{v_D}+J_\xi$, induced by the diffusion and by the stochastic motion respectively.
+We derive these two contributions in two steps.

+In a first step we consider with $Q=0$ the absence of noise in Eq.~(\ref{chaos1_eq_langevin_F}).
+The particles then move uniformly with the drift velocity $v_D$ in the stationary limit, and the current density is

-when the particles move uniformly with drift velocity $v_D$.
-For the contribution $J_\xi$ of the noise term $\sim\xi(t)$ to the particle current density $J(x,t)$ we remind ourselves of the diffusion equation Eq.\ (\ref{chaos_diffusion_eq})
+In a second step we set the force to zero, $F=0$, and derive the contribution $J_\xi$ of the noise term $\sim\xi(t)$ to the particle current density.
+For this purpose we rewrite the diffusion equation (\ref{chaos_diffusion_eq})